zaknick/AI-Evaluation-Workflow/README.md

-# Evaluation Workflow
+# AI-Evaluation-Workflow

 A standardized workflow for conducting consistent, reproducible, and evidence-based evaluations of large language models.

-This repository documents the end-to-end evaluation process used throughout **LLM Evaluation Lab**.
+This repository documents the end-to-end evaluation process used throughout the **LLM Evaluation Lab**.
 Rather than relying on subjective impressions, every evaluation follows a structured methodology designed to produce transparent, repeatable, and well-documented results.

 ---